kolosovpetro/Computer-Science/README.md

 ## SOLID

-A set of principles recommended to follow in order to maintain business applications
+A set of principles recommended to follow in order to maintain business applications.
+Contains examples of both convinient and unconviniet examples

 * **Single Responsibility Principle** - `Do one thing, but do it best`
 * **Open-Closed Principle** - `App. should be open for extension, but closed for modification`.
 Usually, solved by pattern `Strategy`